Demonstration

 Clearview overwhelmed

-France ranks third on the podium with more than €25 million in accumulated fines.
-This amount skyrocketed after a heavy fine (€20 million) against Clearview, the American giant specialised facial recognition.
+France ranks third on the list, with more than 25 million euros in accumulated fines.
+That figure skyrocketed after the imposition of a hefty fine (€20 million) against the American giant specialised facial recognition—Clearview.